terra-money/classic-core/README.md

 **Step 3: Build from source**

 You can now build Terra Core.
-Running the following command will install executable `terrad` (Terra node daemon and CLI for interacting with the node) to your `GOPATH`.
+Running the following command will install executable `terrad` to your `GOPATH`. `terrad` is the node daemon and CLI for interacting with a Terra node.

 ```bash
 make install